jduffield65/coppafish/docs/pipeline/find_spots.md

 * For any given channel, the number of spots found was less than `n_spots_warn` for at least the fraction `n_spots_error_factor` of tiles/rounds.

-    The faulty channels should then be removed from `use_channels` before re-running.
+    The faulty channels should then be removed from `use_channels`.

 * For any given tile, the number of spots found was less than `n_spots_warn` for at least the fraction `n_spots_error_factor` of rounds/channels.

-    The faulty tiles should then be removed from `use_tiles` before re-running.
+    The faulty tiles should then be removed from `use_tiles`.

 * For any given round, the number of spots found was less than `n_spots_warn` for at least the fraction `n_spots_error_factor` of tiles/channels.

-    The faulty rounds should then be removed from `use_rounds` before re-running.
+    The faulty rounds should then be removed from `use_rounds`.

 ??? example